0H3rY0/Task-Manager/README.md

 ![image alt](https://github.com/0H3rY0/Task-Manager/blob/0f329a1a7b83b96758e630a23297637144cb7a5b/%F0%9F%92%BBTaskManager.png)

 ## ✍️ Description
 TaskManager is a project management tool that allows users to create, organize, and track tasks efficiently.
-It helps collaborate with other, set deadlines, and monitor progress in a streamlined way. __(This project is not finished yet but will be continued soon)__
+It helps users collaborate with others, set deadlines, and monitor progress in a streamlined way.
+(This project is not finished yet but will be continued soon.)

+⚠️ PS: Currently, the displayed data is not personalized per user, and not all features are fully implemented yet.

 ## ⚙️ Installation